j-bab/spotify-pop-serverless/README.md

 Now we can pull the [repository for the client app](https://github.com/j-bab/serverless-go-poc-client), configure it and deploy it to the app bucket we just created to serve from cloudFront

+## Caveats
+*Authorisation*:
+Using client credentials to authenticate with spotify prevents us from accessing any user related data, which is fine for the scope of this exercise.
+However, the token provided by spotify is fetched on each invocation of the api.
+It would be prudent to cache this token until it is invalid to improve performance.
+*Rate limiting*
+It would be sensible to handle the inaccessability of spotify due to rate limiting on the api more elegantly.